numericalEFT/Lehmann.jl/README.md

 [![codecov](https://codecov.io/gh/numericaleft/Lehmann.jl/branch/main/graph/badge.svg?token=Uia7j4DnR9)](https://codecov.io/gh/numericaleft/Lehmann.jl)
 <!-- [![Coverage](https://codecov.io/gh/kunyuan/Lehmann.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/kunyuan/Lehmann.jl) -->

-This package provides subroutines to represent and manipulate Green's functions in the imaginary time or the Matsubara-frequency domain.
+This package provides subroutines representing and manipulating Green's functions in the imaginary time or the Matsubara-frequency domain.

 Imaginary-time Green's functions encode the thermodynamic properties of quantum many-body systems.
-They are typically very singular and hard to deal with at low temperatures in numerical calculations.
+They are typically singular and hard to deal with at low temperatures in numerical calculations.

 ## Features
 We provide the following components to ease the numerical manipulation of the Green's functions: